HexHive/retrowrite/README.md

 (retro) $ retrowrite stack stack.c
 ***** RetroWrite requires a position-independent executable. ***** It looks like stack is not position independent
-If you really want to continue, because you think retrowrite has made a mistake, pass --ignorepie.
+If you really want to continue, because you think retrowrite has made a mistake, pass --ignore-no-pie.
 ```
-In the case you think retrowrite is mistaking you can use the argument `--ignorepie`.
+In the case you think retrowrite is mistaking you can use the argument `--ignore-no-pie`.

 ## Retrowrite